Picovoice/porcupine/binding/react/README.md

 Custom wake words are generated using [Picovoice Console](https://picovoice.ai/console/).
 They are trained from text using transfer learning into bespoke Porcupine keyword files with a `.ppn` extension.
 The target platform is WebAssembly (WASM), as that is what backs the React library.

-The `.zip` file containes a `.ppn` file and a `_b64.txt` file which containes the binary model encoded with Base64.
+The `.zip` file contains a `.ppn` file and a `_b64.txt` file which contains the binary model encoded with Base64.
 Copy the base64 and provide it as an argument to Porcupine as below.
 You will need to also provide a label so that Porcupine can tell you which keyword occurred ("Deep Sky Blue", in this case):

 ```typescript
 const DEEP_SKY_BLUE_PPN_64 = /* Base64 representation of deep_sky_blue.ppn */